jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="disable-others" %}

+Alternatively, `disable others` can be set to a list of variables on the same screen that should be disabled.

+{% include side-by-side.html demo="disable-others-list" %}

 ### <a name="note"></a>`note`

 The value of `note` is [Markdown] text that will appear on the screen;